 Gin is considered one of the healthiest alcohols as it is made with juniper berries and contains herbs that aid in digestion.

-Sprite is the perfect mixer for gin.
+Sprite is a perfect mixer for gin.
 The sweetness from the sprite balances out the dryness from the gin.
-If you prefer a sweeter gin cocktail, use sprite instead of club soda.
+If you prefer a sweeter gin cocktail, use sprite instead of club soda or tonic water.